javascript-2020/https-quick/README.md

 <h4>inserting strings into text</h4>

-a number of functions allow strings to be inserted into text
+a number of functions allow strings to be inserted into text, by supplying an object whose

-  - the keys are surrounded by double braces { and used as needles for search and replace all,
+  - the keys are surrounded by double braces '{' and used as the search parameter, all occurrences are replaced
-  - the value being used as the replace text
+  - the value is used for the replace text

 <pre>

       var insert   = {
-            name    : 'matt',
+            name    : 'john',
-            age     : 44,
+            age     : 27,
             drink   : 'milk'
       };